Last Updated on February 10, 2023

 Gender also plays a role in their weight, with females nearing the lighter end of the spectrum and males being on the heavier side.

 While color itself doesn’t play a part in how heavy your Labrador weighs, most Fox Red Labs are American Labs and therefore smaller.
-Chocolate or White Labs are usually bred for the show ring.
+Chocolate Labs and White Labs are usually bred for the show ring.

 Don’t be lulled into a false sense of security because your dog’s growth curve has tapered off.